The New Normal: Vet clinics adjust operations amid the pandemic

 “Sometimes for respiratory cases we are going to gown up.
 So any dog or cat that’s coughing, sneezing, showing any signs of respiratory disease, we do gown up and wear an eye mask as well,” Dr. Cook said about their extra safety precautions.

-While Ali’i Animal is accepting walk-in appointments, the pet hospital and resort is asking clients to call ahead, so their staff and prepare.
+While Ali’i Animal is accepting walk-in appointments, the pet hospital and resort is asking clients to call ahead, so their staff can prepare.

 Dr. Joanna Cook said she understands that some people may be frustrated with all the changes, but she hopes they can be patient with the new protocols.